 Who We Are

-KJB Marketing is located in Cleveland, OH and supports clients nationwide.
+KJB Marketing is located in Cincinnati, OH and supports clients nationwide.
 Our goal is to make a difference locally, globally and individually to every client we serve.
 Whether you're a large company or a small, growing nonprofit, we are here to help you.
 We offer multiple services including experiential marketing, nonprofit consulting, event management, and custom promotional products.

 The inspiration for our company philosophy is derived from The Starfish Story, which you can read below.